Skip to main content

 Macro mocking

-When a model uses macros that you want to control in tests (e.g. environment-specific logic, dynamic SQL generation), you can override their output with __macro__<name> CTEs:
+When a model uses macros that you want to control in tests (e.g. target-specific logic, dynamic SQL generation), you can override their output with __macro__<name> CTEs:

 TEST();